Alyssa Parten, MS, CSCS

 Parten, AL. Start once, stay forever: the process of achieving and sustaining a healthy and active lifestyle.
 Greystone Golf and Country Club, Birmingham, AL. (March 2020).

 Parten, AL., Waldman, HS.
-The effects of an 8-week accommodating resistant training program on markers of performance in strength trained females.
+The effects of an 8-week accommodating resistance training program on markers of performance in strength trained females.
 University of North Alabama, Research & Reunion.
 Florence, AL (October 2021).

 Professional Organization Poster Presentations